nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     Expected: Victoria Hall should appear in the list of venues with a capacity indicated to be 50, a description "Popular concert hall", and a tag "indoors".

-### G.4 Adding a booking
+### F.4 Adding a booking
 1. A multi-step command to add a booking for Victoria Hall
-    1. Prerequisites: a venue by the same name already exists, and a venue by the name of Hall does not exist.
+    1. Prerequisites: BookCoin is not in the middle of executing a multi-step command.
+A venue by the name "Victoria Hall" already exists, and a venue by the name of Hall does not exist.
 If it is not present as a record in the system, create one.
-Similarly, for the email of a person booking, create one if not present
+Similarly, for the email of a booker, create one if not present.

     2. Test case: `add_booking` followed by `example@gmail.com` followed by `Hall` followed by `For FYP Meeting` followed by `2012-01-31 22:59` followed by `2012-01-31 23:59` followed by `meeting`<br>
     Expected: There should be an error stating that the venue does not exist in the system